kretkowl/tdb/README.md

 There must be exactly one space between dash and identifier and no space between identifier and colon.
 Value is as the tail string till end of line - no multiline values for now.

-Parses for Markdown is extreamly stupid - it does not care about code blocks etc.
+Parses for Markdown is extremely stupid - it does not care about code blocks etc.

 ## Example